krishnacheemalapati/GryphHacks23-Submission/gryphhacks/README.md

 ## How to Use AI SIGN

-To run this project locally, clone the project directory.
+To run this project locally, you'll need to install clone the project directory.
+Open a terminal window, and ensure that you are in the gryphhacks folder.
 Then run

 ### `npm install`